irfanhakim-as/linux-wiki/topics/plasma-discover.md

 ---

-## Software Installation and Update
+## Usage

 ### Description

-This details how to install desktop applications (as **Flatpaks**) and update them.
+This details how to use Plasma Discover to search, install, update, or uninstall packages.

 ### Steps

-While in desktop mode, you're able to install desktop apps for everyday use.
-This is done using the **Discover** app.
+#### Install

-1. To install apps, simply launch the **Discover** app.

-2. Search/browse for the apps you wish to install using the provided **Search** bar in the top left.
+1. In the **Discover** app, search/browse for the apps you wish to install using the provided **Search** bar in the top left.

-3. Select the application from the search result to open its detailed view.
+2. Select the application from the search result to open its detailed view.

-4. Select the **Sources** dropdown if available and select **Flathub** or **Flathub (user)**.
+3. Select the **Sources** dropdown if available and select a source where you wish to install the package from:

+   - **Flathub**: To install from the Flathub repository for the entire system.
+   - **Flathub (user)**: To install from the Flathub repository for the current user only.

-5. Click **Install** to install them.
+4. Click **Install** to install them.

-If any updates are available to these apps, they will appear in the **Updates** section found in the bottom left of the side panel in the Discover app.
+#### Update

-1. To update apps, just go to the **Updates** section.
+1. In the **Discover** app, go to the **Updates** section.

 2. Wait for Discover to fetch available updates.

 3. Click the **Update All** button in the top right to update all of your apps accordingly.

+#### Uninstall

+1. In the **Discover** app, search/browse for the apps you wish to uninstall using the provided **Search** bar in the top left.

+2. Select the application from the search result to open its detailed view.

+3. Click **Remove** to uninstall them.

+4. After it's done uninstalling, click the **Delete settings and user data** button to remove its app data.

+#### Query

+1. In the **Discover** app, search/browse for the apps you wish to find using the provided **Search** bar in the top left by entering the app name.

+2. To view more details about an app, click on the app from the search result to open its detailed view.